Table Of Contents

 Securing more investors is always a solution.
 Or rather, simply partnering with other companies and 3pl’s may be more beneficial options for e-tailers.
 As companies look ahead and plan long-term strategies for eCommerce growth, it makes sense to outsource warehousing operations to offer greater flexibility and lowers overall costs.
 Location is always a consideration as well.

 3pl warehouses near motorways and major highways logistically have quicker access to customers and the markets.
-Not only can this help retailers expand their demographics, but their bottom line within and around the golden triangle.
+This can help retailers expand their demographics and their bottom line within and around the golden triangle.

 The United Kingdom Warehousing Association just released a report that the vacancy rate for larger warehouses is 6.8% (only 2.2% inside the M25).
 The market is even tighter for food grade and temperature-controlled space.
 Just a decade ago, the national vacancy rate was 23%.